saeedarabi92/AndroidCon/README.md

-## This repo contains all the info abou AndroidCon project
+## This repo contains all the info about AndroidCon project.